Our Mission

 Our organization has broadened its scope ever since — awarding scholarships and public grants, developing educational materials for K-12 students, curating collections of architecture books, publishing Great Architecture of Michigan, and more.
 The MAF continues to evolve, now with a much more public presence reflected on the board of trustees and in our programs.

-“It gives us a better perspective on how we can reach out to people in ways that are relevant to them,” Mathison explains.
+“It gives us a better perspective on how we can reach out to people in ways that are relevant to them,” Lewis explains.
 “Our mission is to engage the public.
 That happens when we’re out in the local communities, helping people understand, enact with, and appreciate the built environment around them.”

-Michigan Architectural Foundation Annual Report 2022
+Michigan Architectural Foundation Annual Report 2023

 Download Annual Report